daniel-j-h/daniel-j-h.github.io-sources/content/post/distributed-search-nanomsg-bond.md

 For this the services spin in an eventloop, waiting for requests to process.
 Once they [receive a request](https://github.com/daniel-j-h/DistributedSearch/blob/27fdee0216225f04514ff48bbd047be29524d961/Service.h#L115-L116) they handle it (i.e. they search for results) and [send matches for this query back](https://github.com/daniel-j-h/DistributedSearch/blob/27fdee0216225f04514ff48bbd047be29524d961/Service.h#L138-L139).

-Now that the basic communication is set up, we come to the serialization/deserialization part.
+Now that the basic communication is set up, let's do the serialization/deserialization part.

 ## Bond

-Using [Microsoft's Bond framework](https://github.com/Microsoft/bond), we're able to serialize and deserialize our messages (i.e. the keyword to search for and the matches we receive) before sending the over the wire.
+Using [Microsoft's Bond framework](https://github.com/Microsoft/bond), we're able to serialize and deserialize our messages (i.e. the keyword to search for and the matches we receive) before sending them over the wire.
 For this we [define our messages](https://github.com/daniel-j-h/DistributedSearch/blob/27fdee0216225f04514ff48bbd047be29524d961/Messages.bond) in a .bond schema.
 The bond schema compiler now [lets us generate stubs](https://github.com/daniel-j-h/DistributedSearch/blob/master/Makefile#L5-L6) from this schema and they are included in the source repository.
 You probably want to augment the messages with more information, such as timestamps, ratings, and so on.
 For this project a simple schema is good enough.

-What's interesting now is the fact that the bond compiler is also able to spit out Python and C# stubs, which should make implementing the Surveyor and Respondents in other languages, too.
+What's interesting now is the fact that the bond compiler is also able to spit out Python and C# stubs, which should make it possible to implement the Surveyor and Respondents in other languages, too.
 But I did not try this, yet.

 ### Serialization